 3. Attend a lecture

 It’s possible to attend one of the university’s lectures if you plan ahead by looking at the list of public talks on the university’s website.
-You’ll find lectures on everything from molecular science to the global learning crisis to archaeological mysteries.
+They have lectures on everything from molecular science to the global learning crisis to archaeological mysteries.
 Talks are usually free and operate on a first-come, first-serve basis.

 4. See a show at the ADC Theatre

 To take in the local art scene, attend an amateur performance at the ADC (Amateur Dramatic Club) Theatre.
-The university’s playhouse, it is entirely student-run, offering productions by students and other local theatrical groups.
+The university’s playhouse is entirely student-run, offering productions by students and other local theatrical groups.
 In operation since 1855, ADC is the oldest university playhouse in the country and has been the launching point for the careers of countless famous actors and comedians.
-Tickets are 5-15 GBP depending on the show and day of the week.
+Tickets are 7-16 GBP depending on the show and day of the week.

 5. Attend the Cambridge Shakespeare Festival